 Other extras to look out for include presets, where you can program your settings and get to your best sitting or standing height at your desk in an instant.
 If you share your home office, then quiet operation is also a must.

 The final thing to consider is decor – from pale bamboo to stylish black, there’s a good range of colors on offer with standing desks.
 Most tops are hard-wearing and clean up easily, but it’s worth remembering that paler finishes will show up coffee cup stains and dust more.

 Standing desk converters offer an excellent solution if you want to transform your existing fixed-height desk into a standing desk.
-Converters are usually manually controlled and offer a decent range of flexibility when it comes to the range of heights – simply place it on top of your desk (some minimal assembly may be required), and you’ll be good to go.
-There are also electric converters available, but these tend to be more expensive.
+Converters are usually manually controlled and offer a decent range of flexibility when it comes to the range of heights.

-Standing desk converters come in different styles, and many are single tier, while others are dual tier and offer a separate shelf for your keyboard if you want to maximise your space even further.
+Standing desk converters come in different styles, and many are single tier, while others are dual tier and offer a separate shelf for your keyboard if you want to maximize your space further.

 On top of portability, another advantage of standing desk converters is that they are relatively inexpensive, especially when compared to electric standing desks, which can cost several hundred dollars.

 Are standing desks good for you?

 According to research shared by Harvard, there are several reasons why standing at your desk may be beneficial.
 This includes: